krussan/fiatlux/README.md

 here: http://elinux.org/R-Pi_Tellstick_core
 4. Set up your receivers in /etc/tellstick.conf.
 5. clone the repo and do "mvn package"
-6. start the service using "run.sh <port>". the port number being the port that the android app uses to communicate with the service on the local network.
+6. start the service using "run.sh &lt;port&gt;". the port number being the port that the android app uses to communicate with the service on the local network.
 7. Download the app and install it on your android phone